 The Links card shows how many links were recorded in the most recent scan.
 This helps you understand the size of the link evidence collected for the site.

-The Average SEO card shows the average Lighthouse SEO score for the most recent scan when Lighthouse data is available.
+The Average Accessibility card shows the average Lighthouse Accessibility score for the most recent scan when Lighthouse data is available.

 Website readiness